FennStatistics/CAMtools_documentation/docs/Data Analysis Tool.md

     numberRaters = length(data()))
 ```
 * computeCohensKappa(): Cohen's Kappa is pairwise computed between all raters by assuming a perfect match of overlapping groups of words
-    * Remark: when uploading rated wordlists at the bottom of the module you will see "Rating" variables containing, for example, "r0001r0002", which you mean that a rater has summarized the first and second concept under one superordinate term
+    * Remark: when uploading rated wordlists at the bottom of the module you will see "Rating" variables containing, for example, "r0001r0002", which means that a rater has summarized the first and second concept under one superordinate term
 * computeCohensKappaMaximized(): Cohen's Kappa is pairwise computed by maximizing overlapping words, which have been summarized and finally